Powered by MOMENTUM MEDIA

 The guidance also stresses that aggregated turnover is a crucial factor in R&D tax offset eligibility.

-"Entities with an aggregated turnover below $20 million are entitled to a refundable offset, while those at $20 million or above receive a non-refundable offset," said Smith.
+"Entities with an aggregated turnover below $20 million are entitled to a refundable offset, while those at $20 million or above receive a non-refundable offset," he said.

 "Exemptions apply to R&D entities 50 per cent controlled by exempt entities, ensuring eligibility for the non-refundable offset, regardless of turnover."